Our Team

 walid@fastbreakbasketball.co.uk

 Walid is a Level 2 Club Coach.
-He has a wealth of playing experience and has volunteered to transfer his knowlege to his local community.
-We are hoping to benefit from his knowledge in many more of our sessions.
+He has a wealth of playing experience and has volunteered to transfer his knowledge to his local community.
+In 2024 season, he will be running our advanced technical skills sessions from September.

 Walid's basketball biography: